(A Rough Guide to the Paediatric ST1 Application Process)

 - End of December to End of February – interview window

 - Beginning of March – offers released

-The various sections (which are almost identical to the Shortlisting Framework sections) and their respective word counts are:
+The various sections (which are fairly consistent with any job application in medicine) and their respective word counts are:

 - Clinical Experience – 250 words

 - Clinical Audit – 150 words

 - Management – 150 words

 - Academic Achievements – 150 words